Sunday, 25 June 2023

 For control surfaces with mixed inputs, like Elevons or V-Tails, reverse the Weight in the INAV Mixer page for the offending control surface mixer line.
 For example - If the left elevator on this V-Tail is going down instead of up, change the Stabilised Pitch weight from 50 to -50 for S3

-If you need to reduce the throws, enter a lower number for the weight in the INAV mixer or Outputs page
+If you need to adjust the throws, change the weight in the INAV mixer or Outputs page.

 If the GPS icon is greyed out or red -